bcgov/Sfts2S3/README.md

 ### v1.1.0
  - Introduces options: run-on-init, mode, and no-clobber-copy.
 New options are defaulted to maintain backwards compatibility with v1.0.0.
-   - run-on-init defaults to `false`.
-Changing to `true` will trigger a SFTS2S3 transfer process once at deployment time.
+   - run-on-init if `true` will trigger a SFTS2S3 transfer process once at deployment time.
+Deployment will continue to run according to cron-time-spec if set.
+To retain v1.0.0 behavior, this option defaults to `false`.
    - mode introduces a `cp` mode, which will preserve files in SFTS without deleting them after the transfer as v1.0.0 did.
-Defaults to `mv` to retain v1.0.0 behaviour as default.
-Changing to `cp` will not drain the origin files from SFTS.
+To retain v1.0.0 behavior, this option defaults to `mv`.
-   - no-clobber defaults to `flase`.
-Changing to `true` will not move files into S3 that already exist there.
+   - no-clobber introduces a the option to not overwrite files in S3 if files of the same name already exist.
+Enabled by setting to `true`.
+To retain v1.0.0 behavior, this option defaults to `flase`.

 ### v1.0.0
  - Moves all files from SFTS to S3 path prefix
  - Drains files from SFTS by default

 ## License